AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-slack/create-tasks-and-issues-from-slack.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.\
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.\

 ## Prerequisites

 Before you can create tasks and issues from Slack, you must

-* Configure `Workfront` for Slack
+* Configure Workfront for Slack
-  For instructions on configuring `Workfront` for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+  For instructions on configuring Workfront for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

 ## Create tasks from Slack

 <ol>
- <li value="1"> Log in to your Slack instance and log in to <span>Workfront</span> from Slack.<br>For more information about logging in to <span>Workfront</span> from Slack, see the "Logging In to <span>Workfront</span> from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
+ <li value="1"> Log in to your Slack instance and log in to Workfront from Slack.<br>For more information about logging in to Workfront from Slack, see the "Logging In to Workfront from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
  <li value="2"> <p>From any channel, start typing the following command in the message field:&nbsp;<br><em><code>/workfront add task <Task Name></code>.</em></p> <note type="note">
    Commands are case sensitive.
 You can start your command with
    <code>/wf</code> instead of /
    <code>workfront</code>.
-   <br>The Task Name must be entered as it will appear in the
-   <span>Workfront</span> interface, without brackets or quotation marks.
+   <br>The Task Name must be entered as it will appear in the Workfront interface, without brackets or quotation marks.
    <br>
    <img src="assets/add-task-to-project-350x63.png" alt="add_task_to_project.png" style="width: 350;height: 63;">
    <br>
   </note> </li>
  <li value="3">(Optional) Start typing the name of a project with which you want to associate the new task and select it when it appears in the list.<br>You receive a confirmation indicating that the task was added to the selected project.</li>
- <li value="4">(Optional) Click the name of the task in the confirmation message to open it in <span>Workfront</span>, in a new browser tab.</li>
+ <li value="4">(Optional) Click the name of the task in the confirmation message to open it in Workfront, in a new browser tab.</li>
 </ol>

 ## Create issues from Slack

 <ol>
- <li value="1"> Log in to your Slack instance and log in to <span>Workfront</span> from Slack.<br>For more information about logging in to <span>Workfront</span> from Slack, see the "Logging In to <span>Workfront</span> from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
+ <li value="1"> Log in to your Slack instance and log in to Workfront from Slack.<br>For more information about logging in to Workfront from Slack, see the "Logging In to Workfront from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
  <li value="2"> <p>From any channel, start typing the following command in the message field:&nbsp;<br><code>/workfront add issue <Issue Name></code><em>.</em></p> <note type="note">
    Commands are case sensitive.
 You can start your command with '/wf' instead of '/workfront.'&nbsp;
-   <br>The Issue Name must be entered as it will appear in the
-   <span>Workfront</span> interface, without brackets or quotation marks.
+   <br>The Issue Name must be entered as it will appear in the Workfront interface, without brackets or quotation marks.
    <br>
    <img src="assets/slack-add-issue-to-project-350x88.png" alt="slack_add_issue_to_project.png" style="width: 350;height: 88;">
    <br>
   </note> </li>
  <li value="3">(Optional) Start typing the name of a project with which you want to associate the new issue and select it when it appears in the list.<br>You receive a confirmation indicating that the issue was added to the selected project.&nbsp;</li>
- <li value="4">(Optional) Click the name of the issue in the confirmation message to open it in <span>Workfront</span>, in a new browser tab.</li>
+ <li value="4">(Optional) Click the name of the issue in the confirmation message to open it in Workfront, in a new browser tab.</li>
 </ol>